 “I was the lion who forced you to join with Aravis,” Aslan tells Shasta.
 “I was the cat who comforted you among the tombs.
 I was the lion who drove the jackals from you while you slept.
 I was the lion who gave the horses the new strength of fear for the last mile so that you should reach King Lune in time.
 And I was the lion you do not remember who pushed the [lifeboat] in which you lay, a child near death, so it came to shore where a man sat, wakeful at midnight, to receive you.”

 A golden light breaks through the fog, and Shasta turns to see “pacing beside him, taller than the horse, a Lion.
 It was from the Lion that the light came.
 No one ever saw anything more terrible or beautiful.”

 This children’s fantasy contains some timeless truths: The difficulties we face in life are not left to chance.
 God allows each one for a specific purpose, all can ultimately work out for our good, and none are too great for us to overcome with God’s help.
-The “lions” that we fear are actually our salvation, because without them we wouldn’t reach our destination; we’d never become the people God wants us to be.
+The “lions” that we fear may actually be for our benefit, because without them we wouldn’t reach our destination; we’d never become the people God wants us to be.

 God often lets us get to a point where our own resources aren’t enough, but He never brings us to a point where our only choice is to give up.
-We always have the choice to turn to Him and draw on His resources to get us through, to depend more on Him.
+We always have the choice to turn to Him, depend on Him, and draw on His resources to get us through.
 When we choose that, He never fails to come through for us one way or another.